 Greyfriars Bobby

-We’re on our way to the National Museum of Scotland, but before we do, let’s stop off at the statue of Greyfriars Bobby, the Skye Terrier who became a well-kent face around the city for spending 14 years guarding the grave of his owner until he died himself in 1872.
+We’re on our way to the National Museum of Scotland, but before, let’s stop at the statue of Greyfriars Bobby.
+This terrier became a well-kent face around the city for spending 14 years, guarding the grave of his owner until he died himself in 1872.

-It's a monument to love and loyalty, and easy to see why it’s one of Edinburgh’s most popular tourist attractions, and Instagram spots, so get in there for a quick photo before we move on to the museum.
+It’s a monument to love and loyalty and easy to see why it’s one of Edinburgh’s most popular attractions and Instagram spots.
+Just please refrain from rubbing Bobby’s nose, helping to avoid further damage to this special statue.

 National Museum of Scotland

-We’re easing you in gently to your tour of Edinburgh, so you’ve got lots of time to wander around the grand halls of The National Museum of Scotland.
-If you’re feeling peckish, there are two cafés to dine in, each serving a range of home baking, cold snacks and soup.
+We’re easing you in gently to your tour of Edinburgh, so you’ve got lots of time to wander around the grand halls of the National Museum of Scotland.
+If you’re feeling peckish, there are two cafés to dine in, each serving a range of home baking and hot and cold snacks.

-With over 77,000 items in this fascinating museum, covering everything from design & fashion to science & technology, as well as an extensive gallery dedicated to Scottish history and archaeology, you could quite easily spend the whole day here.
+With over 70,000 items, covering everything from nature and art to science and technology, as well as an extensive gallery dedicated to Scottish history and archaeology, you could quite easily spend the whole day here.

-Entry is free, charges apply for some special exhibitions and events.
+Entry is free, but charges apply for certain exhibitions and events.

-Jump in a cab; we’re taking you to one of Edinburgh’s best-kept secret shopping areas!
+Jump in a taxi and head to one of Edinburgh’s best-kept secret shopping areas.

-Before any shopping can take place, head onto William Street which is the heart of Edinburgh’s West End Village.
-The Voyage of Buck is excellent for a pitstop, and if you haven’t eaten yet, the food is delicious.
-So let’s refuel and recharge those batteries - shopping awaits!
+Head onto William Street which is at the heart of Edinburgh’s West End Village.
+The Voyage of Buck is excellent for a pitstop, and the food is delicious.
+Refuel and recharge your batteries – shopping awaits!

 Every great city has at least one quirky shopping area, and Edinburgh is lucky enough to have many!
-One of the most central is the West End Village is a lovely tangle of tiny boutiques, colourful galleries, quirky shops and funky jewellery stores.
-It’s a haven of independent shops, and well worth a browse and explore.
+One of these is the West End.
+A lovely tangle of tiny boutiques, colourful galleries, quirky shops and funky jewellery stores, it’s a haven of independent shops and well worth a browse.

-From luxury and stylish to high street fashion and local independents, Princes Street is where you'll find some of the best the High Street has to offer, with George Street home to some of the most sought after designer labels.
-Tucked away on Rose Street and Thistle Street you'll find tailors, cobblers, whisky specialists and more just waiting for you to pop in for a browse too.
+Edinburgh has a lot to offer those who enjoy a shopping spree.
+Princes Street is where you’ll find some of the best the High Street has to offer and George Street is home to some of the most sought-after designer labels.
+Tucked away on Rose Street and Thistle Street you’ll find tailors, cobblers, whisky specialists and more just waiting for you to pop in for a browse too.

-Check out our Guide to shopping in Edinburgh's New Town >
+Find out more in our guide to Shopping in Edinburgh’s New Town

 If you haven’t had your shopping fix sated just yet, then the next stop has to be Multrees Walk.
-This is where you’ll find luxury and high-end goods from fashion labels such as Burberry, Canada Goose, Michael Kors and Mulberry.
+This is where you’ll find luxury and high-end goods from fashion labels such as Burberry, Michael Kors, Mulberry and Louis Vuitton.

-It’s also home to Harvey Nichols department store, boasting five levels of extravagant and exciting shopping from fashion to beauty products, homeware and confectionery.
+It’s also home to Harvey Nichols department store, boasting five levels of extravagant and exciting shopping from fashion to beauty products, homeware and food and wine.

-And while you’re here, it would be rude not to take the lift up to the 5th floor for a couple of well-earned cocktails and admire the city views below you, before heading back to your accommodation to drop off those heavy bags!
+And while you’re here, don’t miss the chance to take the lift to the 5th floor for a cocktail and admire the city views, before heading back to your accommodation to drop off your shopping bags.

 Friday Night